Indy violent felon found guilty for stealing nearly $1M in bank fraud scheme

 IMPD SWAT officers responded and removed Barbour from the vehicle and placed him under arrest.
 When Barbour was searched, officers found a baggie of cocaine in of his sock and part of a handgun in his other sock.

-Two loaded hanguns, a 10 mm Glock model 20 handgun that has been reported stolen, and a Glock 17 9 mm handgun equipped with a Glock switch, was located inside the vehicle.
+Two loaded handguns, a 10 mm Glock model 20 handgun that has been reported stolen, and a Glock 17 9 mm handgun equipped with a Glock switch, was located inside the vehicle.

 According to a release, installing a Glock switch requires the removal of a part of the handgun.
 The trial evidence showed that the handgun piece found in Barbour’s sock when he was arrested was the part of the Glock 17 handgun that had been removed to install the Glock switch.